jbenet/transformer/README.md

 pandat converts all the things!

+# ALPHA WARNING

+pandat development is just beginning.
+Star/watch the project to find out when it's good to go!

 ## pandat story

 Imagine you have a data file, that can be represented in two formats, `A` and `B`.